 Switzerland

 Switzerland is not in the EU but has extensive bilateral agreements with the EU.
-For EU citizens, work is free.
+For EU citizens, the labour market is fully open.
 For non-EU citizens, the system is restrictive.

 How to apply: apply to the Swiss consulate or embassy in your home country before departure.
 You cannot apply from within Switzerland.